Note: This post first appeared in 2017 but has been overhauled. 🙂

 Because a child can be sitting down on the outside, but standing up on the inside.

 Rebellion stems from a heart not submitted to authority.
 Don’t overlook the small signs of lack of submission.
-I urge you to do the heart work necessary in your family.

 Are you tolerating rebellion?
 Are you excusing it?
 Do you know what it looks like?

-(List of active and passive rebellion adapted from the book Child Training Tips, Reb Bradley)
+(Portions adapted from the book Child Training Tips, Reb Bradley)